Massachusetts's 5th congressional district

 The district has been in Democratic hands without interruption since 1975.
 Before Paul Tsongas' victory that year, it had only elected three Democrats in its entire existence and had been in Republican hands since 1895.
 It was one of the more moderate districts in heavily Democratic Massachusetts before redistricting in 2013.
 In state races, it supported Republican candidates for Governor William Weld, Paul Celluci, and Mitt Romney.
-In the 2007 special election to replace Marty Meehan, Republican candidate Jim Ogonowski ran an unexpectedly strong race, ultimately losing 51-45%.
+In the 2007 special election to replace Marty Meehan, Republican candidate Jim Ogonowski ran an unexpectedly strong race before ultimately losing, 51–45%.

+Composition

+Massachusetts's congressional redistricting after the 2020 census (commencing with the 2022 election and the 118th Congress, whose House members were sworn in on January 3, 2023) assigns the 5th congressional district to much of Middlesex County, part of Norfolk County, and part of Suffolk County.

+and geography

+Current

+There are 23 municipalities in the 5th district, as of the 2021 redistricting.
+This list is sorted by county.